-Twitter censuring and their AI technology will hide or ban your posts from your subscribers and the whole Twitter community.
-When Twitter discovers you’ve been spamming or break the rules of their policies, you receive a shadowban.
-If you’ve been shadowbanned by Twitter, your posts will disappear from Twitter feed and search results.
-So that users can’t engage with your tweets.
+Twitter uses AI technology to censor and hide your posts from your subscribers and the whole Twitter community.
+If Twitter discovers that you’ve been spamming or breaking their policies, you may receive a shadowban.
+If you’ve been shadowbanned by Twitter, your posts will disappear from Twitter feeds and search results, making it impossible for users to engage with your tweets.

-It’s a way to let spammers keep on to spam without anyone else in the community (or outside of it) noticing what they post.
-That way, other Twitter users don’t endure spam because they can’t see it.
-The spammer won’t immediately stop his work and start to find ways to bypass the ban, because they don’t even realize they’ve been blocked.
+This is a way to prevent spammers from continuing to spam without anyone else in the community (or outside of it) noticing their posts.
+That way, other Twitter users don’t have to endure spam because they can’t see it.
+The spammer may not even realize they’ve been blocked, so they won’t immediately stop their work and start to find ways to bypass the ban.

 How to understand if you are shadowbanned on Twitter

-- Log out from the Twitter account or open an incognito tab in your web browser.
+- Log out of your Twitter account or open an incognito tab in your web browser.

 - Go to the Twitter Explore page: www.twitter.com/explore

 - Navigate to the search box and type “from: username”.
-Replace the “username” with your Twitter username.
+Replace “username” with your Twitter username.

-If you can’t see your tweets on the feed or can’t see your recent posts, it’s clear – you’ve been shadowbanned.
+- If your tweets don’t appear on the feed or if you can’t see your recent posts, it’s possible that you’ve been shadowbanned.

 Ways to Avoid Getting Shadowbanned on Social Media

-- Using the same text or pictures to reply to other posts on multiple pages.
+- Do not use the same text or images to reply to posts on multiple pages.

-- Using automation services and tools to leave the same comments to other tweets.
+- Avoid using automation tools or services to leave identical comments on other tweets.

-- Having unnatural Follower/Following Ratio: pages with a higher Followers/Following ratio escape with more.
+- Keep your Follower/Following ratio natural.
+Pages with a higher Followers/Following ratio tend to escape the ban.

-- Use highly generic and not actual hashtags into your tweets, especially those that push contests or giveaways.
-It’s a much better idea to create something unique for your brand.
+- Use relevant and specific hashtags in your tweets instead of highly generic ones, especially those that promote contests or giveaways.
+It’s better to create unique hashtags for your brand.

-Don’t spam people and don’t promote too much.
-When you’re trying to sell a product or service and talking too much about it in your tweets, other users might block your content, triggering a shadowban on your account.
+Don’t spam people or promote too much.
+When you try to sell a product or service and talk excessively about it in your tweets, other users may block your content, triggering a shadowban on your account.

-You should also avoid trolling, getting into an online confrontation, or being too aggressive and emotional in your posts and comments.
+You should also avoid trolling, getting into online confrontations, or being too aggressive and emotional in your posts and comments.
 You can force people to mute or block you.

-But sometimes the reasons to be banned are not so obvious and are not listed in the table above.
-That’s why it’s better to think in advance and take some actions before you disappear in users’ feeds.
-And my hint to avoid a Twitter shadowban is to get verified on Twitter and receive a blue checkmark badge next to your name.
-Being Twitter verified, you are safe from shadowban penalties.
-And there are more significant business/brand advantages to being Twitter verified even (especially) if you are not famous.
+However, sometimes the reasons for being banned are not obvious and not listed in the table above.
+That’s why it’s better to think in advance and take some actions before disappearing from users’ feeds.
+My tip for avoiding a Twitter shadowban is to get verified on Twitter and receive a blue checkmark badge next to your name.
+Being Twitter verified means you are safe from shadowban penalties.
+Moreover, there are significant business/brand advantages to being Twitter verified, even if you are not famous.

 Why get verified on Twitter?